-If you would like to know more about Porec bars, clubs and nightlife, read our full post.
+If you would like to know more about Porec bars, clubs, and nightlife, read our full post.

 These events mostly take place from May to October.

-This festival takes place in the atrium of Euphrasian basilica since 1962.
-The festival includes a series of classic music concerts from June through August.
-Admission fee depends on concert, but it's generally around 50 kn.
+The Concerts at the Basilica is a festival that takes place in the atrium of the Euphrasian basilica since 1962.
+The festival includes a series of classical music concerts from June through August.
+The admission fee depends on the concert, but it's generally around 7 €.

 Traveling to Porec

 Porec can be reached by bus, plane, car, and even by boat.